Matteo-Scerbo/RAVES-Preprocessing/README.md

 ### MoD-ART.csv

-The `compute_MoDART` script writes energy decay mode details in the `MoD-ART.csv` file.
+The `compute_MoDART` script writes energy decay mode details in the `MoD-ART.csv` and `MoD-ART extra.csv` files.
+In the former, the number of modes in each frequency band is capped at a given threshold, whereas the latter also includes any additional modes found above the limit.
 Each mode is characterized by three consecutive lines.
 The first line of each mode contains only two elements: an integer and a floating point value.
 The integer value is the index of the frequency band to which this mode pertains (starting from 1, same as `ART_kernel_<band_index>.mtx`).